amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

   ![Screenshot 2023-07-31 at 2.13.04 PM.png](/docs/output/img/experiment-results/screenshot-2023-07-31-at-2-13-04-pm-png.png)

 3. Click *Select event ...* to begin selecting events to include in your formula metric.
-Repeat this step until all events are included.
+Repeat this step until you've selected all the events you need.

-2. In the *Formula* box, enter the formula that will calculate your formula metric.
-[Click here for a list of formulas that are supported by Experiment Results](#h_01GYB55B59PZ793RCSC6B32KJ7), or [here for an explanation of formula syntax](#h_01GYB56QRGWM2BZHNV2VSG53TW).
+2. In the *Formula* box, enter the formula for calculating your formula metric.
+[Click here for a list of formulas Experiment Results supports](#h_01GYB55B59PZ793RCSC6B32KJ7), or [here for an explanation of formula syntax](#h_01GYB56QRGWM2BZHNV2VSG53TW).

 3. Add a name for this new formula metric.
 Click *Apply* when you're done.
-The metric will be added to your Experiment Results chart.
+The metric now appears in your Experiment Results chart.

 You can also view this metric in the [object management center](/docs/data/object-management).